-A new project was started, we were very happy and enthusiastic, sprints were crushed and few weeks later it was time to refactor (yes, we’re one of those teams that do that).
-As a result we ended up with simpler and better code, but in the making we had one big problem – everyone had a different understanding of code formatting (how to arrange function arguments, when to break new lines, usage of single and double quotes, etc.) and we struggled to unify the format all around.
+A new project was started, we were very happy and enthusiastic, sprints were crushed and a few weeks later it was time to refactor (yes, we’re one of those teams that do that).
+As a result, we ended up with simpler and better code, but in the making, we had one big problem – everyone had a different understanding of code formatting (how to arrange function arguments, when to break new lines, usage of single and double quotes, etc.) and we struggled to unify the format all around.

 Solution?
 Prettier!
 There’s no reason for anyone to spend any time and mental energy formatting their (and his teammates’) code.

-The easiest one is adding an integration to your favourite text editor.
+The easiest one is adding integration to your favourite text editor.
 Most common editors already have a package written, but if you don’t find yours in the list feel free to develop one and add it here.
 Next step would be adding some options that differ from default ones.
 Then all of your current (and future) teammates will have to do this.
 Something smells fishy.
 I see repeatable action with a lot of room for errors (everyone has their own prettier settings).

 bash script (bear with me, I also get scared every time I hear/see

 bash) that will prettify all files you’ve changed before committing them:

 #!/bin/bash # Apply prettier to all changed (staged or unstaged) files git diff \ --name-only HEAD \ | grep '\.js\|\.jsx\|\.ts\|\.<any-other-extension-you-need>\?$' \ | xargs <path-to-your-prettier-executable> \ --write \ --print-width 80 \ --tab-width 2 \ --<more-and-more-options>